 confirm viability of your early pregnancy

-The First Early Scan, available from 6 to 8 weeks, is performed by one of our local sonographers with diagnostic scanning experience.
+The Early Viability Scan, available from 6 weeks to 8 weeks + 6 days, is performed by one of our local sonographers with diagnostic scanning experience.
 It includes:

 20-minute diagnostic appointment